2.7 Rusty_v8

 }

-In the majority of situations, rusty_v8 essentially corresponds to the v8 API.
-To find out more about rusty_v8, you can head over to their GitHub page: https://github.com/denoland/rusty_v8.
-Now, let's delve into the topic of tokio, a tool that imparts full asynchronicity to Deno's workings.
-This means that Deno can efficiently handle tasks without getting stuck on one task, thus enhancing its overall performance and responsiveness.
+Rusty_v8 generally matches the v8 API in most cases.
+For more information on rusty_v8, visit their GitHub page at https://github.com/denoland/rusty_v8.
+Now, let's discuss Tokio, a tool that enables Deno to perform tasks asynchronously.
+This means Deno can handle tasks efficiently without getting stuck on one task, improving its overall performance and responsiveness.

 Last updated